János Esterházy: Political controversies

-In August 2011, newspaper of Slovak Union of Anti-Fasist Fighters interviewed president Ivan Gašparovič about his views on Slovak National Uprising and unveiling busts of contemporary politicians János Esterházy and Ferdinand Ďurčanský.
+In August 2011, a newspaper of Slovak Union of Anti-Fascist Fighters interviewed president Ivan Gašparovič about his views on Slovak National Uprising and unveiling busts of contemporary politicians János Esterházy and Ferdinand Ďurčanský.
 Gašparovič refused building busts of "politicians involved in misery of that time" as improper, labeling Esterházy as follower (vyznávač) of Hitler and fascism.
 This raised sharp negative reactions in Hungary.
 According to Hungarian deputy prime minister Zsolt Semjén, Esterházy always committed to the teachings of the Catholic Church and there is no coincidence that his beatification is being considered.
-Hungarian parliamentary party Politics Can Be Different declared that such words are not only offence of Hungarian minority but of whole Hungarian nation.
+Hungarian parliamentary party Politics Can Be Different declared that such words are not only an offence to the Hungarian minority but to the whole Hungarian nation.

 Awards

 In 2009, the Polish president posthumously awarded him the Polonia Restituta Order for the rescue of Polish refugees and General Kazimierz Sosnkowski through territory of Hungary.